-(C3.1e) Describe where and how climate-related risks and opportunities have influenced your financial planning.
+(C3.4) Describe where and how climate-related risks and opportunities have influenced your financial planning.

 Financial planning elements that have been influenced Description of influence Row 1 Capital expenditures Capital allocation Acquisitions and divestments Capital expenditures/allocation: We have been impacted indirectly in our fund products when it comes to risks from acute physical climate change.
 This through Building up of reserves in relation to the National collective pool of funds (mandatory) that cover damages from natural disasters.
 The magnitude of impact is considered to be medium in a long-term perspective.
-Acquisitions and divestments: We have been impacted by risks from changes in consumer behavior and our reputation from transitional risk on offering low carbon products, e.g. ESG funding Example: Storebrand is actively divesting in coal, oil, gas and rather focus on fossil free funds and clean-tech.
+Acquisitions and divestments: We have been impacted by risks from changes in consumer behavior and our reputation from transitional risk on offering low carbon products, e.g. ESG funding Example: Storebrand is actively divesting and coal, oil, gas and rather focus on fossil free funds and clean-tech.
 The magnitude of impact is considered to be high in a long-term perspective.
+Storebrand is recognized internationally for our work on systainable and climate-friendly investments, and our work on active ownership.
+We see that this makes us an attractive asset manager, both for Scnadinavian customers, but we are increasingly attracting capital from global institutional investors and funds.